 Just specify your Amesim project in the block and it will extract the whole tree of input and output parameters automatically – simply choose what you want to use in your workflow and your model is ready for automated execution, for example, in optimization studies.

-But what if the whole team is working on the same project and person-to-person sharing is not enough?
+But what if a big team is working on one or several complex projects and person-to-person sharing is not enough?
 In recent releases we introduced Workspaces – a shared space on the platform, where members can truly collaborate.

 With granular setup of permissions, you can now organize group work and enable many scenarios, like: